elsargentpepper/elsargentpepper/README.md

 ### About me

-👁️‍🗨️ Bilingual (soon trilingual) - Audio Visual Producer - Learning to code at [Platzi](https://platzi.com/)
+👁️‍🗨️ Bilingual (English, Spanish) - Audio Visual Producer - Learning to code at [Platzi](https://platzi.com/)

 🔭 I’m working on becoming a Frontend Developer